Typosquatting Malware Found in Composer Repository

 Finally it seems like the automation that was proposed by Jordi never got developed or deployed, otherwise, the symfont attack wouldn’t have been possible.

-Typosquatting vs. Dependency Confusion
+Typosquatting vs. Dependency confusion

 There’s another somewhat similar type of attack known as dependency confusion.
 In the case of this attack, the target is not the individual developer but the package manager itself.